qxf2/chess-heatmap/README.md

 6. The chess games that need to be visualized should be given in a PGN file (or multiple files).
 These files should be placed in **resources/input** folder.

-7. (Optional) Open **config/config.yaml** and modify the parameters (like number of workers, worker cpu, etc) according to your needs.
+7. (Optional) Open **config/config.yaml** and modify the parameters (like number of workers, worker cpu, etc) according to your needs. <br />
 Note: This module can also be run on a Local cluster (your laptop).
-To do that, modify the value of the config parameter 'use_local_cluster' in config.yaml to 'True'
+To do that, update the value of the config parameter 'use_local_cluster' in config.yaml to 'True'

 ### Run the project
 - To generate heatmaps, run the chess_heatmap file <br />